andrewpfunk/serverless-tutorial/README.md

   }
 ~~~

-We needed to pull that call to localStorage outside of the Model constructor so we can call it again after the model has been instantiated.
+We needed to pull that call to localStorage.getItem('todos') outside of the Model constructor so that we can call it again after the model has been created.

 - Right below the constructor, add a new function: